Bay Port, Michigan: Events

 Each year, during the first full weekend of August, Bay Port hosts its annual Fish Sandwich Festival.

 Bay Port's unofficial motto is "Where the fish caught the man", due to its easy lake access for sport fishermen.

 Demographics

-Bay Port, Michigan has a reported population of 582 in 2020.
-The population is primarily white as it is reported that 96.22% of the population identifies as such.
-The next biggest racial group is Asian with 2.29%.
-Followed by Native Americans which make up less than one percent of the population.
+Bay Port had a reported population of 582 in 2020.
+The population is primarily white, making up 96.22% of the population.
+The next biggest racial group is Asian, with 2.29%.
+Native Americans make up less than one percent of the population.